NyanAung436/PR-and-Issue-Templates/.github/commit-message-format.md

 The subject contains succinct description of the change:

 * use the imperative, present tense: `change` not `changed` nor `changes`,
-* don't capitalize first letter,
+* capitalize only the first alphabet,
 * no dot (.) at the end.

 #### Body